Februari 1, 2020

 The hexagrams share the second character, JI.
 It means 'crossing' or 'across', but also cross the river in the sense of coming to one's aid, relieve, help, be of help, benefit.

-Some Wei-characters look like a tree making new shoots, ot indicating that growth reached its peak and now ends.
+Some Wei-characters look like a tree making new shoots, or indicating that growth reached its peak and now ends.
 Things are still far from being finished.
-Nothing has been fixed yet.
-There are still possibilities and chances.
+Nothing has been fixed yet, there are still possibilities and chances.
 The bees have done their job, the petals fall off.
 No fruits yet, autumn with its harvest has yet to come.